Euler's formula: Interpretation of the formula

 This formula can be interpreted as saying that the function e^{iφ} is a unit complex number, i.e., it traces out the unit circle in the complex plane as φ ranges through the real numbers.
 Here φ is the angle that a line connecting the origin with a point on the unit circle makes with the positive real axis, measured counterclockwise and in radians.

-The original proof is based on the Taylor series expansions of the exponential function e^{z} (where z is a complex number) and of sin x and cos x for real numbers x (see below).
+The original proof is based on the Taylor series expansions of the exponential function e^{z} (where z is a complex number) and of sin x and cos x for real numbers x (see above).
 In fact, the same proof shows that Euler's formula is even valid for all complex numbers x.